 Contact your veterinarian:

 Call your veterinarian or the nearest available emergency hospital to receive additional information regarding transportation or information on how to best handle your pet’s specific case.
-Calling ahead will also allow time for your chosen facility to prepare for your pet’s arrival.
+Calling ahead will also allow time for your chosen facility to prepare for your pet’s arrival, especially if you'll need assistance getting your pet into the hospital.